Three modern terraced houses with Marziale facing brick

 The former school has been converted into six luxury apartments; two on each floor ranging in size from 81 m2 to 101 m2, with the two top floor apartments offering spectacular views over Rockfield Park.

-Constructed on an area of just over one acre, the stylish new houses are very contemporary in design and feature warm yellow clay Marziale bricks from Wienerberger; carefully chosen to compliment Prospect House - while creamy grey mortar was specified to provide a modern ‘edge’ to the development, but also as a nod to the cream finish of the historic building.
+Constructed on an area of just over one acre, the stylish new houses are very contemporary in design and feature warm yellow clay Marziale bricks from wienerberger; carefully chosen to compliment Prospect House - while creamy grey mortar was specified to provide a modern ‘edge’ to the development, but also as a nod to the cream finish of the historic building.

 The row of brick townhouses hold the western boundary on the site, and have been arranged with their gable fronts addressing the open space, with the two end houses stepping forward as break-front ‘bookends’.
 This composition reflects the classical formality of the house, while the exposed gables relate to the gable ends of the main front block of the old house.
 The brick-built mews-like ‘gate house’ dwellings on the eastern boundary are set low into the rising ground to minimise impact; while raised sections frame the views of the curved gable end of the old house.